SunnfolkStudent/Jokern_VR/Assets/Art/README.txt

 6. Apply Materials & Textures

 ## Prefabs
-Add the 3D model to the Art_Library Scene
+1. Add the 3D model to the Art_Library Scene
-Set object to Static
+2. Set object to Static
-Set Mesh Renderer -> Lighting Static Shadow Caster to On Cast Shadows -> On
+3. Set Mesh Renderer -> Lighting Static Shadow Caster to On
+4. Cast Shadows -> On
-Contribute Global Illumination -> On
+5. Contribute Global Illumination -> On

+Set X rotation to 270
+Set Y and Z rotation to 0

 ## Sprites

 ## Textures
 Alpha is Transperancy

+## Github
+Commit Only that which you know you have imported or changed.
+Push